 7. The award-winning wine

-Portugal’s Douro Valley, a UNESCO World Heritage site with its terraced vineyards lining the steep banks of the Douro River, is the birthplace of Port.
-This fortified wine, often associated with rich, sweet flavors, is a product of adding grape spirits (aguardente) to halt fermentation, retaining residual sugar in the wine.
+Wine production is one of Portugal’s most ancient traditions.
+And Portuguese wine is becoming increasingly recognized worldwide for its exquisite flavor and rich quality.
+Portugal’s Douro Valley, a UNESCO World Heritage site with terraced vineyards lining the steep banks of the Douro River, is the birthplace of Port.
+This fortified wine, often associated with rich, sweet flavors, is made by adding grape spirits (aguardiente) to halt fermentation, retaining residual sugar in the wine.
 The result is a high-alcohol, often lusciously sweet wine.

 Vinho Verde